Bigg Boss 13: Devoleena Bhattacharjee, Chunky Panday & Others OUT As Makers Refuse To Pay HUGE Fee!

 Mahika Sharma Swapped By Mahira Sharma

-Apparently, controversial queen Mahika Sharma, whom fans wanted on the show, got swapped by Mahira Sharma.
+Apparently, controversial queen Mahika Sharma, whom fans wanted on the show, got swapped with Mahira Sharma.
 It seems that Mahika had demanded a huge amount to appear on the show.

 Mugdha Godse & Aditya Narayan Unhappy

-It is also being said that actress Mugdha Godse was offered half of the amount they had paid to her boyfriend Rahul Dev in previous season.
+It is also being said that actress Mugdha Godse was offered half the amount they had paid her boyfriend Rahul Dev in the previous season.
 Even Aditya Narayan chose Indian Idol over Bigg Boss as he too was disappointed with the pay cheque they offered him.

 Small Time Celebs On Bigg Boss 13!

 The source further added, "Now, viewers will see very limited glamour on the show as most of the contestants will be small time celebs from TV and other industry."
-Well, if this is the case, we doubt about the ratings of the show!
+Well, if this is the case, we doubt the ratings of the show!

 Most Read: Shilpa Shinde Supports Mika Singh; Slams & Challenges FWICE To Stop Her From Going To Pakistan